-Strategic Plan - Strategic planning involves establishing a vision for the future, setting a mission statement, providing direction, and defining what the organization stands for and what it has pledged to accomplish.
-Since 2016, CHWD has held a strategic planning workshop for the Board of Directors, management, and members of the community atlarge.
-The purpose of the workshop is to review the District's mission statement and values, and to formulate the District's one-year and 5-year organizational goals which emphasize CHWD's commitment to efficiency, water supply, capital improvement and organizational wide support.
+Strategic planning involves establishing a vision for the future, setting a mission statement, providing direction, and defining what the organization stands for and what it has pledged to accomplish.
+Since 2016, CHWD has held a strategic planning workshop for the Board of Directors, management, and members of the community at-large.
+The purpose of the workshop is to review the District's mission statement and values, and to formulate the District's three-year goals and one-year organizational objectives which emphasize CHWD's commitment to efficiency, water supply, capital improvement and organizational wide support.
 The Strategic Plan forms the basis for the District's priority-based budgeting efforts.